dockwall/dotfiles/README.md

 ### **Wrong time in Windows after Dual Boot with Arch**

-The best fix for this problem is making Arch use local time: `timedatectl set-local-rtc 1 --adjust-system-clock`
+The best solution for this problem would be making Arch to use local time: `timedatectl set-local-rtc 1 --adjust-system-clock`

 ---

-### **Function keys not working properly**
+### **Function keys are not working properly**

 [Full guide (Arch Linux)](https://wiki.archlinux.org/title/Apple_Keyboard#Function_keys_do_not_work)